 Committee Membership Functions co-optees comprised of 2 parish representatives and 3 independent members To make recommendations to Council on the council's code of conduct and its register of interests.
 To determine by way of its Hearing Panel whether a breach of the code has occurred; if so, whether to take any action and, if so, what action to take.
 To determine appeals from the Monitoring Officer's decision on dispensations.
 Delegation In exercising the power and duties assigned to the Committee in its terms of reference, the Standards Committee shall have delegated power to resolve and to act on behalf of and in the name of the Council.
 Health and Well-Being Board (established in accordance with S194 of the Health and Social Care Act 2012).
 As set out in Section 5 of the Health and Wellbeing Board's Terms of Reference.
-The Council Membership is nominated by the Leader of the Council) Terms of Reference Functions of Health and Well Being Board The Health and Social Care Act 2012 gives health and wellbeing boards specific functions.
+The Council Membership is nominated by the Leader of the Council) Functions of Health and Well Being Board Functions of Health and Well Being Board The Health and Social Care Act 2012 gives health and wellbeing boards specific functions.
 These are a statutory minimum and further functions can be given to the boards in line with local circumstances.
 The statutory functions are: To prepare Joint Strategic Needs Assessments (JSNAs) and Joint Health and Wellbeing Strategies (JHWSs), which is a duty of local authorities and clinical commissioning groups (CCGs).
 A duty to encourage integrated working between health and social care commissioners, including providing advice, assistance or other support to encourage arrangements under section 75 of the National Health Service Act 2006 (ie lead commissioning, pooled budgets and/or integrated provision) in connection with the provision of health and social care services.
-A power to encourage close working between commissioners of health-related services and the board itself.
 A power to encourage close working between commissioners of health-related services (such as housing and many other local government services) and commissioners of health and social care services.
 Any other functions that may be delegated by the council under section 196(2) of the Health and Social Care Act 2012.
 For example, this could include certain public health functions and/or functions relating to the joint commissioning of services and the operation of pooled budgets between the NHS and the council.
 Such